shivannis/xandr-docs-public/xandr-docs/articles/seller-tag/native-video-with-ast.md

 }
 ```

-See <a href="define-tag.md" class="xref">Define Tag</a>for more
-information on defining your AST tag.
+For more information on defining your AST tag, see [Define Tag](define-tag.md).

 The bid request must include the video object.
-Required fields in the
-bid request video object are:
+Required fields in the bid request video object are:

 - min_duration: Minimum video ad duration in milliseconds.
 - max_duration: Maximum video ad duration in milliseconds.